-A shortage of pollen
+A shortage of pollen for bees

 A shortage of pollen is a relatively new concern for beekeepers.
 Once upon a time, pollen was taken for granted.
 But today, a bountiful and diverse supply of pollen is sometimes lacking.
 Habitat loss, invasive plants, monoculture farming, and herbicides are just some of the reasons.

 A pollen grain is simply a small package containing the male genetic material of a plant, so a frame of bee-collected pollen is like a gigantic sperm bank, except the sperm is lost to the plants forever.
 Instead, it becomes food for bee larvae . . . kind of an odd menu item, when you think about it.

 Since plants can’t walk, jump, swim, fly, or bar-hop, they need a way of moving their pollen around.
 The most significant mover of pollen is the wind.
 The grasses—the family of plants that includes wheat, rice, maize, millet, sorghum, barley, oats, and rye—are wind pollinated, as well as most conifers and ferns.

 But plants with showy flowers are often pollinated by animals.
 At least they once were, before mankind began tinkering with them.
 Today, some of the showiest blooms have little or no usable pollen—another reason for the shortage of bee food.